 Keeping their regular schedule for sleeping and feeding

 Using relatives, friends, or a daycare center to maintain their usual daily routine

 Having one parent spend time with them daily

-Recording lullabies, stories, messages when parent cannot be at home
+Recording lullabies, stories, and messages when a parent cannot be at home

 Offering frequent reassurance to toddlers that mommy or daddy will soon be back